potassco/asprilo/docs/visualizer.md

 - `-m/--mode`: Starts the visualizer in a specific mode.
 A mode is a preset of low-level settings.
 It turns on and off some features.
 By default the visualizer starts in asprilo mode.
 Possible modes are currently gtapf, complete and asprilo.
+- `-c/--domainc`: The Visualizer does not issue warnings for "multiple actions are defined at time step X for deliveries".
 ## Loading Instances/Plans
 The visualizer provides different ways to load an instance or a plan: